 Complete your trip to Beningbrough with a visit to the stables shop, filled with locally inspired gifts and treats.
-As with the restaurant, any profit made supports the work of the charity to help them look after places like Beningbrough for future generations.
+As with the restaurant, any profit made supports the work of the charity helping us to look after places like Beningbrough for future generations - thank you.

 Please note, exactly what will be open or closed is subject to change and can only be confirmed closer to your visit.

 - Discounts available for pre-booked groups of 15 or more.

 - Meet and greet available on request, following a covid safe procedure.